SKC-Data-Data-Concepts/html-index/README.md

 </head>
 <body>
   <h1>SKC Data Concepts</h1>
-  <p>Helping ordinary people use AI & digital tools for clarity, calm, and capability.</p>
+  <p>Helping ordinary people use AI & digital tools for clarity, calm, and capability.I’m building a portfolio that showcases my growing skills in coding, design, and digital systems.
+My work focuses on how technology, creativity, and clear communication can come together to build functional, human-centered digital tools — from web projects to data-driven concepts and digital marketing ideas.</p>

   <div class="projects">
     <div class="project-card">